We think this movie stands out for:

 What parents need to know

-Parents need to know that Harriet is award-winning director Kasi Lemmons' historical drama about Harriet Tubman's evolution from being a young, married slave in Maryland, to her escape to Philadelphia, to her courage to become the "Moses" of the Underground Railroad.
+Parents need to know that Harriet is award-winning director Kasi Lemmons' historical drama about Harriet Tubman's evolution from being a young, married enslaved worker in Maryland, to her escape to Philadelphia, to her courage to become the "Moses" of the Underground Railroad.
 Starring Academy Award nominee Cynthia Erivo as Harriet, the film is intense: Expect frequent use of the "N" word, as well as one use of "f--king" and a few other terms.
 Violence is often upsetting and almost all aimed at Black characters, both free and enslaved.
-White slave owners/catchers pursue, beat, and even shoot Black men and women.
+White enslavers/catchers pursue, beat, and even shoot Black men and women.
 A few characters die, both from brutal beatings and gun violence; some scenes show the violence close-up.
-Families are separated when slaves are sold, and slaves tell stories of the horrible things they've experienced.
-Viewers will learn how Harriet interpreted her visions and seizures as prescient visions from God and how she ultimately took 19 trips into the South and escorted more than 300 slaves to freedom, demonstrating courage and integrity.
+Families are separated when people are sold, and enslaved workers tell stories of the horrible things they've experienced.
+Viewers will learn how Harriet interpreted her visions and seizures as prescient visions from God and how she ultimately took 19 trips into the South and escorted more than 300 enslaved people to freedom, demonstrating courage and integrity.

 - Parents say

 - Kids say

 What's the story?